biden ai 2 biden ai 2

 From the garages of Silicon Valley to the far reaches of space, software entrepreneurs are no longer just building apps—they’re reshaping our world.
 From electric cars and global internet to AI-driven healthcare, discover how code is powering a new reality, one line at a time.

 In the early 2000s, Silicon Valley was like an untamed frontier.
-Founders, mostly young and wide-eyed, gathered in cramped offices and garages, hunched over glowing screens.
+Most young and wide-eyed founders gathered in cramped offices and garages, hunched over glowing screens.
 They weren’t building skyscrapers or assembling machines.
 They were crafting code — lines of logic, instructions, and algorithms — that would quietly but profoundly change the world.
 Few saw the bigger picture at the time.
 To outsiders, it might have looked like a digital playground, a place for chatrooms, online stores, and social networks.
 But those founders saw something else: the limitless potential of software to solve problems, big and small.

 When Silicon Valley Was Just a Playground for Dreamers